apigee/istio-mixer-adapter/README.md

 You should see "OK" if the API key is valid.
 If not, there's probably an issue with configuration.

+(Note: There's an Istio bug: If you don't specify an apikey at all no check will be done.)

 #### send an analytics record

 Note: You'll likely want to adjust the timestamps.